konnir/IssarVideos/README.md

    - Check your OpenAI account has sufficient credits
    - Test the connection with `/test-openai-connection`

-2. **Database issues**:
+2. **Google Sheets issues**:

+   - Verify your service account has access to the Google Sheet
+   - Check that the Google Sheets API is enabled in your Google Cloud project
-   - Ensure the Excel file exists and is readable
+   - Ensure the sheet ID is correct and the sheet exists
-   - Check file permissions
-   - Verify the database schema matches expected format
+   - Test the connection with the Google Sheets integration endpoints

 3. **Import errors**: